 - Residence hall and dining plan for time spent on campus

 - Any and all transportation on campus and to experiential learning activities

-- April 21 - Required initial meeting on campus
+- March or April - Required initial meeting on campus

 - Students will take two classes to earn six credits toward their bachelor's degree at WMU.

 How to apply